The Motor Vehicle Transport Act: What You Need To Know

-- 14-hour rule: After 14 hours on duty, drivers can’t operate a vehicle again until they have had eight consecutive hours of off-duty time.
+- 16-hour rule: After 16 hours on duty, drivers can’t operate a vehicle again until they have had eight consecutive hours of off-duty time.

-- 70/120 rule: After 70 hours of on-duty driving time over seven consecutive days, or 120 hours of on-duty driving time over 14 consecutive days, drivers must stop operating a commercial motor vehicle.
+- 70 rule: After 70 hours of on-duty driving time over seven consecutive days, drivers must stop operating a commercial motor vehicle and do a reset.

 Daily Log Requirements